chuyskywalker/jrm.cc/jrmcc/content/blog/home-cluster-04-orchestration.md

 ### Orchestrator Contenters

 While Orchestration is not a truly new problem, there has been a flurry of activity in this area over the last few years.
-I think the issue has simply become digestable for companies that aren't on that super-scale.
-The rise of microservices has also helped to illuminate the need for better system management.
-If you look to places like VMWare it's been around for a while, but it's really come down to a more opensource and community level in the last few years with the release of several large projects out there.
+In part, the rise of microservices has helped to illuminate the need for better service management.
+But, if you look to places like VMWare this concept has been around for a while.
+The change, as of late, has really come down to a more opensource and community level with the release of several large projects for orchestration.
 In no specific order:

 - [CoreOS / Fleet](https://coreos.com/)
 - [Kubernetes](http://kubernetes.io/)